SuperteamDAO/earn/CONTRIBUTING.md

 ### Style Guidelines

-- Please adhere to the existing coding style.
+- Adhere to the existing coding style.
-- Write your code in TypeScript and follow best practices.
+- Write your code in TypeScript, ensuring it follows best practices.

 ### Review Process
 - A maintainer will review the pull request and provide feedback or merge it.